Dense matrices over the integer ring¶

 INPUT:

-– these are passed onto to the decomposition over QQ command
+self– a matrix over the integers**kwds– these are passed onto to the decomposition over QQ command

 EXAMPLES:

-sage: t = ModularSymbols(11,sign=1).hecke_matrix(2) sage: w = t.change_ring(ZZ) sage: w [ 3 -2] [ 0 -2] sage: w.charpoly().factor() (x - 3) * (x + 2) sage: w.decomposition() [ (Free module of degree 2 and rank 1 over Integer Ring Echelon basis matrix: [ 5 -2], True), (Free module of degree 2 and rank 1 over Integer Ring Echelon basis matrix: [0 1], True) ]
+sage: t = ModularSymbols(11,sign=1).hecke_matrix(2) sage: w = t.change_ring(ZZ) sage: w [ 3 -2] [ 0 -2] sage: w.charpoly().factor() (x - 3) * (x + 2) sage: w.decomposition() [(Free module of degree 2 and rank 1 over Integer Ring Echelon basis matrix: [ 5 -2], True), (Free module of degree 2 and rank 1 over Integer Ring Echelon basis matrix: [0 1], True)]

 - determinant(algorithm='default', proof=None, stabilize=2)[source]¶